 Once you have completed your time on the scheme, simply fill in the checklist and submit it on NIHR Learn (you can use the evidence you will have submitted in your monthly journal entries).
 We can then issue your certificate to officially recognise you as an Associate PI

 Once you have submitted your fully signed off checklist to the Associate PI Scheme Central Team they will issue you with your certificate.

 Depending on your circumstances you can then go on to register for a different study at the same site, the same study at a different site or a different study at a different site.
 The aim is for you to build up a significant portfolio of studies you have been involved in delivering.
 You can also include your certificate(s) in your specialty training portfolio as evidence of significant involvement in NIHR Portfolio research studies at a local level.

 Within NIHR Learn, we have also included additional courses and bite-sized learning that you may find useful.

 If you have any questions about the scheme including the eligibility of an applicant or a study to join the scheme please contact the Associate PI Scheme Central Team at email@example.com

-- For any questions relating to the Urgent Public Health Studies RECOVERY, REMAP CAP or HEAL-COVID, please visit our Urgent Public Health Studies FAQs.
+For any questions relating to the Urgent Public Health Studies, please visit our NIHR COVID-19 Studies FAQs.